 “Writers’ rooms and television studios paint gay love stories with a different brush than they do straight love stories.
 There’s more caution as to how intimate you can be.
 It was my intention with this relationship to never once question whether we were taking it too far.”

-As we inch towards the end of the series, I think it’s more than fair to say that Levy has 100% succeeded.
+I think it’s more than fair to say that Levy has 100% succeeded.

 To hear more about what Levy has to say about building David and Patrick’s relationship, read our article here.